PelleLille/hsl-docs/data.rst

 .. function:: SetHeader(name, value, [refold = true])

   Overwrite existing header(s) or create a new header.
+The name is not case sensitive.

   :param string name: name of the header
   :param string value: value of the header